 Genital herpes

-Genital herpes is a common infection caused by the herpes simplex virus (HSV).
-It causes painful blisters on the genitals and the surrounding areas.
+Genital herpes is a common infection caused by the herpes simplex virus, HSV.
+This is the same virus that causes cold sores around the mouth.
+It causes painful blisters and ulcers in the genital area.

 Symptoms

-The symptoms of genital herpes for the first time include:
+The symptoms of genital herpes can be mild or more severe and may include:

 Testing

-If you still have symptoms or are worried, you should:
+If you have symptoms of genital HSV you can:

 Treatment